 Each new class participant receives an NVC textbook for the course, free of charge.

 “Peace requires something far more difficult than revenge or merely turning the other cheek—it requires empathizing with the fears and unmet needs that provide the impetus for people to attack each other.
 Being aware of those feelings and needs, people lose their desires to attack back because they see the human ignorance leading to those attacks.
 Instead, their goal becomes providing the empathic connection and education that will enable them to transcend their violence and engage in cooperative relationships.” – Marshall Rosenberg (Founder, Center for Nonviolent Communication.)

-You guys have a magical program.
-A lot of men I know who are hotheads come out of it with a extraordinary amount of reason.
-I hear guys who would have been doing physical harm in the past, now saying, "Why do you think you feel that way and what is it I can do?"
+“You guys have a magical program.
+A lot of men I know who are hotheads come out of it with an extraordinary amount of reason.
+I hear guys, who would have been doing physical harm in the past, now saying, ‘Why do you think you feel that way and what is it I can do?’
 There’s a lot of negotiating going on.” – Marvin Mutch, formerly incarcerated prison reform activist and co-founder of the Men’s Advisory Council, a prisoner advocacy group first established inside San Quentin